In the interest of tradition, and in deference to the virtues of a classic martini, allow us to explain something.

-In the interest of tradition and in deference to a proper cocktail, allow us to explain something.
-Listen carefully, we’re only going to state this once.
-A classic martini consists, quite simply, of gin and vermouth.
+Listen carefully as I’m going to type this only once: A classic martini consists, quite simply, of gin and vermouth.
 A five to one ratio.
 Stirred, not shaken.
-Maybe an olive or two; if you’re me, a twist instead.
-Nothing else.
+Maybe an olive or two or, if you’re like me, a twist.

 This can be achieved in any of many ways, whether you use a scant splash, give the glass but a quick rinse of vermouth prior to sloshing in the gin, or only so much as wave the bottle over the glass.
 (Conversely, ordering the rarity known as a “wet martini” tells the barkeep you want a hefty splash of you-know-what.)

 And should you be looking to put the rest of that bottle of vermouth to good use, grab your roasting pan, a hen, and this recipe from James Beard for Chicken with 40 Cloves of Garlic.
 You’re welcome.

-Special Equipment: Martini glass, chilled
+- Martini glass, chilled

 - 2 1/2 ounces gin

 - Green olive(s) or a twist of lemon peel

 Martini VariationDry: Go easy on the vermouth.
 (Traditionally, it was the converse, relying on a generous pour of vermouth.)
 Dirty: Add a splash of olive brine.
 Vodka: Duh.
 Swap gin for vodka.
 Perfect or 50-50: Rely on equal amounts sweet and dry vermouth.
 Gibson: Lose the olive and the twist.
 Toss in a cocktail onion instead.

 Nutrition information is automatically calculated, so should only be used as an approximation.